-If you wish to cancel your membership, please give the YMCA 10-day written notice (letter, fax, or email) prior to the first of the month to stp payment on a bank draft.
+If you wish to cancel your membership, please call your local YMCA.
+You will need to provide a 10-day written notice (letter, fax, or email) prior to the first of the month so that we may stop payment on a bank draft.

 Please inform the Member Service desk staff if you have lost your membership card.
 There will be a replacement fee of $2.00.

 The YMCA of Delaware has installed an Internet-based reporting system called Ethicspoint® to foster communication.
 This system allows you to report issues or concerns in a totally anonymous and confidential manner.
 Particular areas of interest are violations of the YMCA code of conduct, protecting children from abuse, and concerns about aquatic and transportation safety.
 As a member and participant you are in a position to observe not only questionable or unethical behavior at the YMCA, but also see areas in need of change.
 If you would like to communicate your observations anonymously, please join our employees in utilizing Ethicspoint® by clicking here.
 You can file a report, offer a suggestion, or voice a concern.

 In order to protect the privacy of program participants, we cannot provide information about course rosters.
 If you or your child would like to be in a class with another person, please check with them regarding the specifics of their registration prior to enrolling.
 Requests to be on a sports team with another person can be requested on the Sports Registration Card at the time of registration.
 Thank you for your understanding and for helping us to respect the privacy of everyone.